 Between the activities of balance beam competitions, chasing frogs, swatting mosquitoes, and lounging in the Alpine glory of Three Fingered Jack, the day quickly passed.
 The next morning started a little windy and overcast, but the clouds blew over and the wind died down making for a landscape photographer’s nirvana.
 Amazing wildflowers at their seasonal peak with the awesome backdrop of the towering Three Fingered Jack.
 Below are a few of the Landscape photos I captured that morning.

 The Canyon Creek Meadows are not always as flower filled as they were this year, but they are always a beautiful destination.
 If you care to backpack into this wonderful alpine basin, please respect the meadow and wildflowers and do not camp directly in the meadows as they are very fragile and will quickly perish with the pressure of camping.
 Instead camp in the hills located east of the upper meadow or in the Lower Meadow of Canyon Creek.
+To view another more recent photograph of Three Fingered Jack, captured in autumn, visit, Three Fingered Jack.

 If you are interested in licensing any of the images in this blog entry, or you would like to see more images from Canyon Creek Meadows, please contact us through our Pacific Crest Stock Website.